choctawhatchee-basin-alliance/wq-dashboard/doc/updating.md

 1. Make any changes to the source data on Google Drive.
 Note that the data structure and file names cannot change when updating data, otherwise the update process will likely fail.
 1. Navigate to [Actions](https://github.com/choctawhatchee-basin-alliance/wq-dashboard/actions) -> [data-build](https://github.com/choctawhatchee-basin-alliance/wq-dashboard/actions/workflows/data-build.yaml) on the main repository page.
 1. On the right side of the page, you will see a button that says "Run workflow".
 Clicking the button will open a dropdown menu with a green button for "Run workflow".
-Click this green button to initiate the update.
+Click this green button to initiate the update.<br>
 ![](update.png)
 1. You will see a new "data-build" process initiate after a few seconds on the workflow runs menu.
 You can click on the process to view the update progress.
-The update should only take about 10 or 15 minutes, but sometimes can take longer if the system or R dependencies are updating.
+The update should only take about 10 or 15 minutes, but sometimes can take longer if the system or R dependencies are updating.<br>
 ![](buildsteps.png)
 1. If the update is successful, you will see a green check next to the process when it is complete.
 You will see a red x if it fails.
 You can examine the build details to see where the process failed.
 Sometimes rerunning the workflow will fix the issue, but failures may also occur if the data import steps require attention.
 In the latter case, please email [mbeck@tbep.org](mailto:mbeck@tbep.org) for troubleshooting.